On a new prediction of Causal Quantum Mechanics for the two-slit interference experiment with electrons: Introduction

 \section{Introduction}

 In Feynman, Leighton and Sands 's words \cite{feynman3} the interference experiment with electrons "`...has in it the heart of quantum mechanics.
 In reality, it contains the {\it only} mystery."'
 The formation of the interference pattern has been demonstrated in several experiments, among them J\"{o}nsson (1961)\cite{jonsson}, Tonomura et. al (1989)\cite{tonomura}.
 At the same time the theoretical explanation indicated that "`The electrons arrive in lumps, like particles, and the probability of arrival of these lumps is distributed like the distribution of intensity of a wave.
 It is in this sense that an electron behaves sometimes like a particle and sometimes like a wave."\cite{feynman3}, or "`In quantum mechanics there is not such concept as the path of a particle."'\cite{landau3}.
-On the other hand the trajectories of the electrons in an typical two-slit interference experiment were computed and plotted in the framework of the BdB approach to quantum mechanics \cite{phi}.
+On the other hand the trajectories of the electrons in an typical two-slit interference experiment were computed and plotted in the framework of the causal approach to quantum mechanics \cite{phi}.
 This is a version of quantum mechanics that reproduces all the experimental results explained by usual quantum mechanics \cite{hol}\cite{BdB}.

-In this work we analyze a known experiment and show that, although the two interpretations make equal predictions for expectation values, there is an additional prediction of the BdB interpretation for individual events.
-We will comment on the consequences of its possible verification.

-This experiment is the typical interference experiment of electrons for which we will show that the usual interpretation predicts that they do not radiate on their way to the screen.
-On the other hand we will show that the interpretation of BdB predicts that electrons, being accelerated, radiate with a very small power, on its way to the screen.
+In this work we analyze the typical interference experiment of electrons for which we will show that the usual interpretation predicts that they do not radiate on their way to the screen.
+On the other hand we will show that the causal interpretation predicts that electrons radiate with a very small power, on their way to the screen.
 We emphasize that this is a prediction about individual events.
-However, the possible detection of this radiation would be an indirect and strong experimental support in favor of Bohmian trajectories.
+However, the possible detection of this radiation would be a strong and indirect experimental support in favor of Bohmian trajectories.